microsoft/r-server-loan-credit-risk/hdinsight.md

 You can use the Azure portal to  [create a new cluster by following these steps](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-r-server-get-started).
 Make sure you select your existing storage account instead of creating a new one, and you can pick up where you left off.

-When creating your cluster, use the default names in the blades: `admin` for the cluster login, and `sshuser` for the ssh login if you want to be consistent with the original cluster created for you from the Cortana Intelligence Gallery.

 Once your cluster is ready, go to RStudio and Import the files by with the <code>Upload</code> button.
 Select the zip file that you exported prior to deleting the original cluster.